Lombiq/Gulp-Extensions/Docs/MigrationToNodeJsExtensions.md

 Any project using Node.js Extensions will be using PNPM for package management.
 In order for PNPM to properly handle packages, it is necessary to clear or delete any affected project's _node_modules_ directory.

-One way to achieve the above would be to execute the followint PowerShell script:
+One way to achieve the above would be to execute the following PowerShell script:

 ```pwsh
 Get-ChildItem -Filter node_modules -Recurse | Remove-Item -Force -Recurse